lenderpanel

 Recently asked questions about conveyancing in Hailsham

-I am purchasing a new build house in Hailsham benefiting from help to buy.
-The sellers refused to move on the price so I negotiated five thousand pounds worth of extras instead.
-The sale representative told me not disclose to my solicitor about this side-deal as it will adversely affect my mortgage with the lender.
-Is this normal?.
+I am buying my first flat in Hailsham with a loan from The Mortgage Works.
+The developers would not move on the price so I negotiated 6k of additionals instead.
+The sale representative told me not disclose to my lawyer about the side-deal as it may jeopardize my loan with the bank.
+Do I keep my lawyer in the dark?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.